yretenai/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 ---
-title: Some notes about gaming on Linux
+title: some notes about gaming on linux
 short: this is mostly so i don't forget
 date: 2024-06-22 04:36 AM
 ---